 (1) Any person may visit or telephone the office of the secretary-treasurer during regular office hours to determine, based on information available at that office, the time and place of regular meetings; the time, place and purposes of any then known special meetings; and whether or not the available agenda of any such future meeting states that a specific type of public business, identified by such person, is to be discussed at such meeting.

 (2) Any notification provided herein to be given by the secretary-treasurer may be given by any person acting in behalf of or under the authority of the secretary-treasurer.

 (3) A reasonable attempt at notification constitutes notification in compliance with this rule.

 (4) A certificate by the secretary-treasurer as to compliance with this rule is conclusive upon the commission.

 (G) Executive sessions.

-(1) Executive sessions of the commission or of any committee or subcommittee thereof may be held only at a regular or special meeting for the sole consideration of any of the matters authorized by division (G) of section 121.22 of the Revised Code, as the same shall be amended or substituted for from time to time.
+(1) Executive sessions of the commission or of any committee or subcommittee thereof may be held only at a regular or special meeting for the sole consideration of any of the matters authorized by division (G) of section 121.22 of the Revised Code, as the same may be amended or substituted for from time to time.

 (2) A motion to hold an executive session shall state which of the one or more matters approved by division (G) of section 121.22 of the Revised Code will be considered at the executive session.
 The vote on the motion shall be by roll-call vote and in the case of the commission requires at least five affirmative votes for adoption; and, in the case of a committee or subcommittee requires the affirmative vote of a majority of a quorum of the committee or subcommittee.